Windows Live CDs and USB Boot-Sticks

-You can realise the Dual-Boot e.g. via ISO within ISO.
+You can realize the Dual-Boot e.g. via ISO within ISO.

 System-Screenshots: Gena Win7PESE Win10PESE

-Screenshot of Win8.1SE x64 with some started apps thru the PStart launcher from the same flash drive, NOT with the integrated script cause that way I can use PStart on any computer with Windows installed and from the WinPEs on my USB-Stick.
+Screenshot of Win8.1SE x64 with some started apps thru the PStart launcher from the same flash drive, NOT with the integrated script cause that way I can use PStart on any computer with Windows installed, directly and from the WinPEs on my USB-Stick.

 Backgrounds: Lightning collection from Rob Margel and DesktopNexus.